Has your child suffered a serious injury before or during birth in Mobile, AL?

 Birth injuries can be traumatic, not only to children but also their families.
 You may face financial uncertainty, fear, and worry as your child grows.
 A birth injury may improve over time or it can affect your child for the rest of their life.

 At Lattof & Lattof, P.C., our Mobile personal injury attorneys believe in holding negligent doctors accountable for their mistakes.
-Contact our Alabama birth injury law firm today to schedule your free consultation with a compassionate medical malpractice attorney.
+Contact our Mobile, Alabama law firm today to schedule your free consultation with a compassionate medical malpractice attorney.
 We will help you explore your legal rights and pursue maximum compensation to safeguard your child’s future.